 This phase II trial compares the effect of the GEO-CM04S1 or Pfizer-BioNTech with the current standard of care vaccine in preventing COVID-19 infections in patients with chronic lymphocytic leukemia (CLL).
 The GEO-CM04S1 vaccine uses a modified vaccinia virus (MVA) backbone that may be more effective at boosting COVID-19 immunity in patients with poor immune responses.
 MVA strongly induces T cell expansion (infection-fighting blood cells) even in the background of a suppressed immune system, which is the case in the targeted CLL patient population.
 Using the GEO-CM04S1 vaccine may be more effective at preventing COVID-19 infection in patients diagnosed with CLL.

-Additional locations may be listed on ClinicalTrials.gov for NCT05672355.
+Study sponsor and potential other locations can be found on ClinicalTrials.gov for NCT05672355.

 Locations matching your search criteria